 Be careful: note that if you live in Scotland the scale is different.

 You can easily check the amount of your tax return on Tax checker or UK Tax Calculators.
-If you need help, you may reach out to us at Fair View Accountants.
+If you need a tax accountant, you may reach out to us at Fair View Accountants.

 Nevertheless, not all income is taxable.
 Taxable income includes: